Geometry of the vacant set left by random walk on random graphs, Wright's constants, and critical random graphs with prescribed degrees: Main results

 \section{Main results}

 We will now describe our main results.
-To motivate the interested reader, we will eschew slight efficiency in the order of the statement of the results and first show the implications in the context of the main substantive application in Section \ref{sec:res-vac}.
-We will then come back to the general results in Section \ref{sec:abs-res}.
+We \chr{describe the general results in Section \ref{sec:abs-res}}. \chr{We then discuss the application regarding vacant sets left by random walks in Section \ref{sec:res-vac}}.
 We first fix a convention that we will follow throughout this paper.

-{\bf Convention.} All our metric measure spaces will be probability spaces.
-For any metric measure space $\mvX=(X,d,\mu)$ and $\alpha>0$, $\alpha\mvX$ will denote the metric measure space $(X,\alpha d,\mu)$, i.e, the space where the metric has been multiplied by $\alpha$ and the (probability) measure $\mu$ has remained unchanged.
+{\bf Convention.} For any metric measure space $\mvX=(X,d,\mu)$ and $\alpha>0$, $\alpha\mvX$ will denote the metric measure space $(X,\alpha d,\mu)$, i.e, the space where the metric has been multiplied by $\alpha$ and the measure $\mu$ has remained unchanged.
 Precise definitions of metric space convergence including the Gromov-Hausdorff-Prokhorov (GHP) topology are deferred to Section \ref{sec:not}.